45Drives/ceph/src/tools/CephArmor/README.md

 For storing an encrypted file, try the following command:

- "FKHENC put object_name file_name -p pool_name"
+ "CephArmor put object_name file_name -p pool_name"

-This command, stores a file encrypted into an object of the specified pool through the "FKHENC" API.
+This command, stores a file encrypted into an object of the specified pool through the "CephArmor" API.

 File retreival:

-"FKHENC get object_name file_name -p pool_name"
+"CephArmor get object_name file_name -p pool_name"

 This command retrieves a file, decrypts, and store into the specified file_name.